-The area’s modern-day life began in 1951 with the Festival of Britain, staged to boost morale in the wake of World War II.
-The Royal Festival Hall stands testament to the inclusive spirit of the project; it was later expanded into the Southbank Centre, alongside BFI Southbank and the concrete ziggurat of the National Theatre.
-But the riverside really took off in the new millennium, with the arrival of the London Eye, Tate Modern, Millennium Bridge and the expansion of Borough Market.
+The area’s modern-day life began in 1951 with the Festival of Britain, which was staged to boost morale in the wake of WWII.
+Still testament to the project is The Royal Festival Hall, which has since expanded into the Southbank Centre and sits alongside BFI Southbank, the concrete ziggurat of the National Theatre, the London Eye, Tate Modern, the Millennium Bridge, Shakespeare’s Globe and more.

 As well as being a great place to soak up some London culture, the South Bank is great for a wander along the Thames, to check out a market or have a drink with views of the city skyline.
 There are plenty of eating options too – both restaurants and street food.

 The South Bank at a glance

 The best restaurants near South Bank and Waterloo

 After a bracing stroll along the riverside, you’e going to need a feed.
 Luckily, the South Bank is loaded with options.
 From spicy Indian fare to banging brunches and interesting options at institutions like the Tate Modern and the National Theatre, enjoy dinner with a view in among the action.
 Here’s our guide to the best restaurants in South Bank and Waterloo.

 The South Bank is one of London’s busiest stretches.
 So you need to be a bit strategic when you do your drinking here.
 That’s why we’ve rounded up the best bars along the South Bank.
 Coincidentally, they all have great views, many from up high.
 So whether you’re looking for posh cocktails or a chilled glass of wine, you can do so while still enjoying the South Bank’s best bits.